-- Undergraduate degree granted outside the U.S. in occupational therapy or physical therapy - Cumulative GPA of 3.0 or better in undergraduate degree based on credential evaluation by an outside agency or evaluation by admissions staff in the Office of International Student Services at CUW - TOEFL or IELTS exam scores (this does not apply to applicants whose language of instruction for their OT or PT degree was in English).
+- Undergraduate degree in occupational therapy or physical therapy - Cumulative GPA of 2.5 or better in undergraduate degree based on credential evaluation by an outside agency or evaluation by admissions staff in the Office of International Student Services at CUW - TOEFL or IELTS exam scores (this does not apply to applicants whose language of instruction for their OT or PT degree was in English).
 For the TOEFL, Concordia University requires a minimum score of 213 (computer-based), 80 (internet-based), or 550 (paper-based).
 A minimum score of 6.5 (overall band score) on the IELTS is required (minimum score of 6 in all areas).
 Students completing an approved ESL program may be exempt from taking the TOEFL or IELTS